 - Replace the cover and bake for 30 minutes covered.
 Then remove the cover and bake for an additional 15 minutes uncovered.
 Bread will be golden, crusty and delicious!

+*I used a full teaspoon of yeast because I like the flavor in bread.
+1/2 teaspoon will work as well if you do not!
 I like salt a lot- I have added up to 3 teaspoons to this recipe and it's been great!

 Recipe from my Mother-in-Law with lots of help from this post from Simply So Good.